Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Methods

 The \emph{student policy} observes only the problem statement, matching the inference-time condition:

-Critically, both policies share the same parameters $\theta$ but differ only in their conditioning context.
-The teacher has access to information unavailable at test time, allowing it to provide informed guidance.
-To encourage the teacher to naturally evaluate the student's generation, we add a prompt asking the teacher to generate a new solution after rationalization, as shown in \cref{fig:prompts}.
+Both policies share the same parameters $\theta$ but differ only in their conditioning context.
+To encourage the teacher to naturally evaluate the student's generation, we add a prompt asking the teacher to generate a new solution after seeing the reference solution as shown in \cref{fig:prompts}.
+However, the teacher doesn't generate tokens, it only does rationalization implicitly through prefilling. \paragraph{\textbf{On-policy sampling from the student.}} Given a problem $x$, the student generates an on-policy response